Last updated on April 23rd, 2020

-If the fisherman has no mobile device, it is possible to buy the PowerRay 3D display, which is a high-quality external display that can be directly connected with a cable to the drone.
+If the angler has no mobile device, it is possible to buy the PowerRay 3D display, which is a high-quality external display that can be directly connected to a cable to the drone.
 With this, the angler can also visualize the image content sent by the PowerRay Fishfinder.

 Is There Anything Else This Drone Can Do?

 No doubt, the PowerRay is impressive in its technology and array of features.
-However, emotions about fishing with the underwater drone have been mixed so far.
+However, emotions about fishing with an underwater drone have been mixed so far.
 While the product does have several noted pros, there are also possible cons related to its use.
-The following is a short list of some of the commentary expressed online and elsewhere.
+The following is a shortlist of some of the commentary expressed online and elsewhere.

 Some of the Pros:

 - The technology can help beginners catch more fish, thereby diminishing the frustration that is often involved in a sport like fishing.
 This sport requires a tremendous amount of patience to catch just one fish sometimes, so this could attract more young people into a sport that has not had many technological innovations in years.

 - The immersive VR experience can give new perspectives and valuable information about underwater ecosystems.
 It can also be engaging mechanisms for young audiences that are interested in nature.